To order bricks and slips contact sales@earth4Earth.co.uk or call 020 8243 4668

 Frequently Asked Questions

-They are made of excavated soil from construction projects, which would otherwise
+They are made from excavated soil from construction projects, which would otherwise

 go to landfill.
 We treat the soil to make it optimal for use.
 This is combined with